anpl-technion/anpl-technion.github.io/Positions.md

 ## Postdoctoral Research Fellows
 <div id="Postdoctoral"></div>
-Multiple postdoctoral research fellow positions are available in the area of single and multi-robot autonomous perception, navigation and planning under uncertainty in the context of mobile robotics.
+Multiple postdoctoral research fellow positions are available in the area of single and multi-robot autonomous perception, navigation and planning under uncertainty in the context of mobile robotics and AI.

 Successful candidates will work with Associate Prof. Vadim Indelman and his research group, and will have the opportunity to contribute to ongoing multi-disciplinary research efforts while also developing their own research line.
 Applicants should have a Ph.D. (or about to graduate) in Electrical, Aerospace or Mechanical Engineering, Computer Science or Applied Mathematics.
 A strong background in at least one of the areas mentioned above is required.
-Hands on experience and programming skills are an advantage.

 This is a full-time, one-year, non-tenure-track appointment with possibility of extension subject to available funding and satisfactory performance.
 Funds for some conference travel and research expenses will also be provided.
 Starting date is flexible.